 Okay, you’ve got off-street parking!
 Next hoop – have you got a suitable space to locate a charging point?
 And does your existing household wiring, consumer unit (fuse box) have the capacity to add an extra 32-amp or 16-amp circuit?
 Time to find a suitably qualified electrician, hopefully, they should give you the answers and advise on the maximum output charger you could install.

-What do EV charger points costs to install?
+What do EV charger points cost to install?

-At the moment, there are grants to install chargers, currently they cost around £500 with the government grant, dependent on the suitability of your current wiring.
+At the moment, there are grants to install chargers.
+They cost around £500 with the government grant, depending on the suitability of your current wiring.
 How far your charge point is from the consumer unit could affect the installation costs too.
-Talking to your local electric car dealer would be a good place to start to get a feel for the costs, and potential incentives to install a charger.
+Talking to your local electric car dealer would be an excellent place to get a feel for the costs and potential incentives to install a charger.

 Another thing to consider is where you store the cable when not charging.
-Putting the cable back in and out of the car every time you charge it is a real pain, they are difficult to coil, get dirty and wet in winter and then take up space in the boot.
+Putting the cable back in and out of the car every time you charge it is a real pain, and they are challenging to coil, get dirty and wet in winter and then take up space in the boot.
 I’ve found the best solution is to have a second cable permanently connected to the charging point, with the cable which came with the vehicle — which isn’t usually long enough anyway, stored in the car, for those occasional ‘away from home’ charges.

 How long does it take to charge an electric car?

-Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge an in around 3½/5 hours – be warned – some electric cars are not capable of being charged up quickly!
+Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge in around 3½/5 hours — be warned – some electric cars are not capable of being charged up quickly!
 Make sure you check.
 Charging from a standard 13-amp is an option if you have an outside socket, but this will extend the charging time to 8 to 12+ hours.
-Charging times can be much longer if you’ve a car with a large capacity battery.
+Charging times can be much longer if you have a car with a large-capacity battery.

 Remember to plug it in – getting into the electric driving habits!